aptech/docs/docs/CR-eig.rst

 ----------------
 .. function:: eig(A)

-    :param A: NxN matrix or K-dimensional array where the last two dimensions are NxN.
+    :param A:
-    :type A: TODO
+    :type A: NxN matrix or K-dimensional array where the last two dimensions are NxN

     :returns: lambda (*TODO*), Nx1 vector or K-dimensional array where the last two dimensions are Nx1, the eigenvalues of A.